High Impact Philanthropy Academy

 Application to Real World Problems: Zoom Classroom

 Our field is expanding with new affinity groups, advocacy groups, peer and external assessment organizations, regional and international associations, and older organizations rebranded for changing times.
-This session will unpack this increasingly crowded space to help you identify like-minded funders and the latest best practices around your own funding interests.
+This session will unpack this increasingly crowded space to help you identify like-minded funders and the latest best practices around your own funding interests during a time of rapid change.
 This unit includes a session on the history of philanthropy prior to the 21st century to help you understand how practices, institutions, and laws developed as we are challenged to navigate and improve them to achieve more good.

 Who doesn’t want to generate ‘high impact’?
 But what does ‘high impact’ really mean?
 How can you, as a grantmaker or funder, incorporate the tenets of high impact philanthropy into your own philanthropy?
 This session builds on the Center’s 10 years of applied research and work with individual, foundation, and corporate funders seeking to achieve greater social impact from their giving.
 We’ll dispel common myths about social impact, provide the Center’s working definition of high impact philanthropy, and explore how innovation and advocacy can fit into a high impact philanthropic portfolio.
 Then, through a series of cases and paired/small group exercises, participants will explore the core aspects of high impact philanthropy, applying these principles to their own grantmaking.